rust-stuco/lectures/week2/slides.md

 * There are two important points in time here:
     * When `s` comes _into_ scope, it is valid
     * It remains valid until it goes _out_ of scope.

 ---

-# The Stack and the Heap

-Recall that programs have access to the _stack_ and the _heap_.

-* TODO not sure if we need to actually explain these things again, everyone _should_ know this

----